DedalusProject/dedalus/docs/installation.rst

 Installation Script
 ===================

-Dedalus provides an all-in-one installation script that will build an isolated stack containing an isolated Python installation and other dependencies needed to run Dedalus.
+Dedalus provides an all-in-one installation script that will build an isolated stack containing a Python installation and the other dependencies needed to run Dedalus.
 In most cases, the script can be modified to link with system installations of FFTW, MPI, and linear algebra libraries.
-It is available at the link below:

 You can get the installation script from `this link <https://bitbucket.org/dedalus-project/dedalus/raw/tip/docs/install.sh>`_, or download it using::